 - Reasonably believed to have been accessed or acquired by a person without valid authorization

-The SHIELD Act has substantially expanded the definition of private information to now include-in addition to social security numbers, driver's license numbers, credit or debit card numbers, or financial account numbers-to include biometric information, email addresses and corresponding passwords or security questions and answers and financial account numbers without a required security code if an unauthorized person could access the account.
+The SHIELD Act has substantially expanded the definition of private information to now include-in addition to social security numbers, driver's license numbers, credit or debit card numbers, or financial account numbers-to include biometric information, email addresses, and corresponding passwords or security questions and answers and financial account numbers without a required security code if an unauthorized person could access the account.

 Additionally, the definition of a data breach has been broadened to include authorized access rather than solely unauthorized acquisition.
 That said, the law does discern between unauthorized access in good faith.

-A breach is security does not include "good faith access to, acquisition of private information by an employee or agent of the business" as long as the data is not used or subject to unauthorized disclosure.
-Nor is notification required where disclosure was inadvertent by persons with authorized access and the business reasonably determines the disclosure will not result in misuse of such information or financial or emotional harm.
+A breach in security does not include "good faith access to, acquisition of private information by an employee or agent of the business" as long as the data is not used or subject to unauthorized disclosure.
+Nor is notification required where disclosure was inadvertent by persons with authorized access, and the business reasonably determines the disclosure will not result in misuse of such information or financial or emotional harm.

-Nor does the SHIELD Act impose specific time constraints on data breach notification, unlike other data protection laws like GDPR, instead opting for notification "in the most expedient time possible and without unreasonable delay".
+Nor does the SHIELD Act impose specific time constraints on data breach notification, unlike other data protection laws like GDPR, instead opting for notification "in the most expedient time possible and without unreasonable delay."

-3. Who must comply with the SHIELD Act?
+Who Must Comply With the SHIELD Act?

-The SHIELD Act broadly requires that "any person or business" that owns or licenses computerized data which includes private information of a New York resident "shall develop, implement and maintain reasonable safeguards to protect the security, confidentiality and integrity of the private information, including, but limited to, the disposal of the data".
+The SHIELD Act broadly requires that "any person or business" that owns or licenses computerized data, which includes private information of a New York resident, "shall develop, implement and maintain reasonable safeguards to protect the security, confidentiality, and integrity of the private information, including, but limited to, the disposal of the data."

-That said, entities with a data security program compliant under the Gramm-Leach-Bliley Act (GLBA), the Health Insurance Portability and Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health Act (HITECH) and/or the New York State Department of Financial Services Cybersecurity Regulation are exempt as these laws are deemed in compliance with the SHIELD Act.
+That said, entities with a data security program compliant under the Gramm-Leach-Bliley Act (GLBA), the Health Insurance Portability and Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health Act (HITECH), and/or the New York State Department of Financial Services Cybersecurity Regulation are exempt as these laws are deemed in compliance with the SHIELD Act.

 - Less than fifty employees